About

 Maryam Elahi is President and CEO of the Community Foundation of Eastern Connecticut.
 Prior to joining the Foundation in 2013 and for more than 25 years, she served in positions of leadership in the international human rights community as an advocate, teacher, and grant-maker.

 Maryam was the director of the International Women’s Program at the Open Society Foundations in NYC from 2007 until 2013.
 She had previously been the founding director of the Human Rights Program at Trinity College in Hartford, establishing the first undergraduate college Human Rights Program in the United States.
 She taught courses on international human rights law at Trinity College, as well as at the Oxford University Summer International Human Rights Program.
 She served as the Advocacy Director on the Middle East, North Africa, and Europe for Amnesty International in Washington, DC from 1990 to 1997.
 Over the years, she has led human rights missions to dozens of countries around the world.
 Maryam is a graduate of the Fletcher School of Law and Diplomacy at Tufts University, Boston College Law School, and Williams College.
+Maryam is a member of the Massachusetts Bar.

-She currently serves on the board of Connecticut Council on Philanthropy.
-She is also on the advisory boards of numerous international human rights organizations including Frontline Defenders (Dublin-based), Human Rights Center (University of CA at Berkeley), Boston College Law School Holocaust and Human Rights Program, and Center for Victims of Torture.
-She was a former chair of the International Human Rights Committee of the American Bar Association and previously served on the boards of the Women's Commission for Refugee Women and Children, Center for Justice and Accountability, and ACLU of CT.
+Connecticut Council on Philanthropy, Frontline Defenders (Dublin-based), Human Rights Center (University of CA at Berkeley), Boston College Law School Holocaust and Human Rights Program, Center for Victims of Torture, International Human Rights Committee of the American Bar Association Women's Commission for Refugee Women and Children, Center for Justice and Accountability, and ACLU of CT.